DOTS Support

 Supported Versions

-Due to the rapid iteration and modification of DOTS, in order to reduce maintenance costs, only the following versions of com.unity.entities are maintained:
+Since DOTS is still rapidly iterating and changing, to reduce maintenance costs, only the following versions of com.unity.entities are maintained:

-Currently, compatibility testing has only been completed on Unity 2021+ versions, and compatibility with Unity 2020 and lower versions has not been tested.
-Generally, as long as the corresponding version of com.unity.entities can run normally on that Unity version, hybridclr support should also be available.
+Currently only tested on Unity 2021+ versions, Unity 2020 and lower versions haven't been tested for compatibility.
+Generally speaking, as long as the corresponding version of com.unity.entities can run normally on that Unity version, it can also support HybridCLR.

-Developers with special requirements for DOTS versions need to contact us for separate customized payment due to the higher maintenance cost of maintaining separate DOTS versions.
+Developers with special DOTS version requirements need to contact us for separate paid customization due to the high cost of maintaining individual DOTS versions.

 Supported Features

-Currently, most DOTS features can run normally under hybridclr, except for features related to BurstCompile and resource serialization.
+Currently most DOTS features can run normally under HybridCLR, with only features related to BurstCompile and resource serialization having poor support.

 Version 1.0.16